 Finishing with New Zealand’s capital, you’ll compare the delightful Victorian architecture of its leafy hillsides to the thriving cultural scene of its downtown, exemplified by your skyscraping hotel.
 Theatres, galleries and exhibitions that include the country’s national museum – the superb Te Papa – all vie for your attention.

 Drop your car off at the airport to board your flight home.
-On arrival, a chauffeur transfer will see you back home.

 "This itinerary covers the real highlights and varying scenery of the North Island.
 You'll be introduced to the deserted beaches in the Bay of Islands and the Coromandel Peninsula, some rich cultural history, thriving waterfront cities, and brilliant thermal and geothermal landscapes.
 To top it off, I've provided you with the chance to relax with a glass of New Zealand’s finest wines as you sit back and soak up what the diverse North Island has to offer."